Last Updated on April 26, 2026

 Check dates and prices

-The question is is a family room big enough for a family of 2 adults and 2 teens?
+So is a family room big enough for a family of 2 adults and 2 teens?

-Family rooms typically have a double bed, a sofa bed and a pull out bed.
+Family rooms typically have a double bed, a sofa bed and a pull-out bed.
 They can accommodate two adults and 2 kids (up to 16 years).
 Plus kids stay free.
 Kids 16 years and over are classed as adults.

 When we last stayed in a Premier Inn family room, our children were 14 and 9.
 My eldest was already adult-sized, and while the room worked for one night, it did feel cramped with all four of us.
 Some Premier Inn family rooms are more spacious than others, but if your kids are older or you’re staying for more than a night or two, the room might start to feel a bit tight.